mahikagup10/Tools-to-use-in-CTFs/README.md

     - inspect element
     - view page source
     - robots.txt or other directory files (flag.txt)
+    - check network (in inspect element) for any reloads/redirects
     - burpsuite
     - curl to send or receive data/payload
     - for sql injection try: